-Step No 1: Identifying Quasi-Sentences
+Decision Rule No 1: Identifying Quasi- Sentences

-1. Xerox the respective party program.
-Then, 2. start with reading the first paragraph, 3. look at each sentence of the first paragraph, 4. identify the number of arguments by transforming them into quasi-sentences, and 5. mark all quasi-sentences in the first paragraph as shown in sample texts in section 5.
+1. Copy the respective party program into the left column of a table with 2 columns, leave the right column for the codings (see section 5).
+Then, 2. start with reading the first paragraph, 3. look at each sentence of the first paragraph, 4. identify the number of arguments and transform them into (quasi-)sentences, and 5. mark all (quasi-)sentences in the first paragraph as shown in sample texts in section 5.
+Always think twice before you cut a sentence into several quasi-sentences.
+Always read the sentence again and consider whether there is a comprehensive argument that catches the meaning of those aspects that could be considered separately.

-Some parts of the platform, like statistics, tables of content and section headings are not considered as text to be coded and, therefore, do not count as quasi-sentences.
-Introductory remarks by party leaders are equally ignored since the ideal-type of a platform is defined as authoritative statements of parties.
-All the other parts of a platform constitute the basis of analysis.
-The total number of units of analysis equals the total number of quasi-sentences identified for the relevant text of a given platform.
+Some parts of the manifesto, like statistics, tables of content and section headings are not considered as text to be coded and, therefore, do not count as quasi-sentences.
+Introductory remarks by party leaders are equally ignored since the ideal-type of a manifesto is defined as authoritative statements of parties.
+All the other parts of a manifesto constitute the basis of analysis.
+The total number of units of analysis equals the total number of quasi-sentences identified for the relevant text of a given manifesto.